stubbscroll/FACTOR/readme.txt

-improvements of quadratic sieve will come later. i want to add large primes, two large primes, multiple polynomials, self-initialization and better linear algebra (block lanczos or block wiedemann or structured gaussian elimination). number field sieve will probably not be added here, as i probably won't factor numbers above the crossover point where nfs beats qs. check https://github.com/stubbscroll/nfs instead.
+improvements of quadratic sieve will come later. i want to add large primes, two large primes, multiple polynomials, self-initialization and better linear algebra (block lanczos or block wiedemann or structured gaussian elimination). number field sieve will probably not be added here, as i probably won't be able to factor numbers above the crossover point where nfs beats qs. check https://github.com/stubbscroll/nfs instead.

-check out if the "null space algorithm" [knuth vol 2 page 444] is useful for something.

 usage: run program and enter number(s) to factorize to stdin